 Temporary Spousal Support

 Spousal Support in Texas is awarded on a temporary basis while a divorce suit is pending.
-It is meant to be temporary spousal support in order to provide a financially dependent spouse with income during the divorce while the parties are working on a resolution to their financial situation.
+It provides income to a financially dependent spouse during the divorce as the parties work on a financial resolution.

-To be entitled to receive temporary spousal support, the requesting spouse must demonstrate that:
+To receive temporary spousal support, the requesting spouse must prove:

 - the parties have a valid marriage,